Full Guide on Vinyl Record Types

 Unlike the 78 RPM vinyl record format, however, this form of playback was a relative latecomer to the party, arriving at a time when radios were the primary source of musical and listening entertainment for most consumers.
 Thus, the 33 1/3 RPM format didn’t exactly have the smoothest start, though they were and still are relatively unparalleled, if only for being so effective at offering longer playback times on similar sizes of discs.

-This has a two fold effect, especially for record companies who are looking to maximise profits at every turn.
-More playback time on one record means less materials have to be used to achieve a healthy relationship of supply and demand, making them more money in the process.
+This has a two-fold effect, especially for record companies looking to maximize profits at every turn.
+More playback time on one record means fewer materials have to be used to achieve a healthy relationship of supply and demand, making them more money in the process.

 Advertising it in this way, assimilating this format with the music of the western classical elite, instantly lent the format new standing in the music community, being able to hold what is considered by many to be the pinnacle of artistic achievement in the musical sphere.